medizininformatik-initiative/feasibility-deploy/feasibility-triangle/README.md

 ## Updating the Feasibility Triangle

 If you have already installed the feasibility triangle and just want to update it, follow these steps:

+> [!NOTE]
+> If you are upgrading to version >4.0.0 the structure of the project has changed significantly, as oauth was added to the Blaze FHIR server.
+> We therefore ask you to follow the *Setting up the Feasibility Triangle* above

 ### Step 1 - Stop your triangle